 One certain thing, however, is that you will be given enough time to complete your program.
 There is also a provision for a J-1 visa extension if you need to stay longer than the initial validity period.
 The maximum length is usually seven years, except in certain rare circumstances.
 Again, an extension request will be reviewed based on each applicant’s case, which will determine if the extension will be granted or denied.

 The J-1 visa application is a complicated process due to the several documents and different parties involved.
 Any error in the documentation may lead to delay or denial, which can adversely affect the whole process.
 However, with the help of a professional, you will ultimately increase your approval chances.

-At Immi-USA, we have highly experienced J-1 visa immigration lawyers who have helped countless applicants process and obtain their exchange visitor program visas.
-We will help you prepare your forms and supporting documents to maximize your chances of approval.
-Whether you are just about to apply for a J-1 visa or you want to request for an extension, you can always count on us for the best immigration legal services.
+VisaNation Law Group has highly experienced J-1 visa immigration lawyers who have helped countless applicants process and obtain their exchange visitor program visas.
+They will help you prepare your forms and supporting documents to maximize your chances of approval.
+Whether you are just about to apply for a J-1 visa or you want to request for an extension, you can always count on them for the best immigration legal services.
 You can schedule a consultation with us today by filling out this contact form.

 Need More Info About J-1 Visa?

 We give you everything you need to know.
 Click the links below for more information on the exchange visitor program.